Hello Citizens of the Internet!

 Dear Austrian Banking Student Who Helped Me At Work: Hey, thanks do much for the headhunting lesson you gave me when I was in charge of hunting executives at my internship.
 Hope your work is still awesome.

 Dear Swedish Girls Who Hung Out With Me Despite Me Being Weird and Awkward: Hooya!
 I’m really sorry we started hanging out so late in the semester, but I’ve learned, that Swedes like to be approached like deer.
 Quietly, gently, and in a group.
-I loved hanging out with you guys and going to that TempleStay.
-Hope we meet in Sweden soon (I know I’ve been saying that for two years now but now I actually got a Savings account with money in it it’s truer than ever).
+I loved hanging out with you girls and going to that TempleStay.
+Hope we meet in Sweden soon (I know I’ve been saying that for two years now but now that I actually got a Savings account with money in it it’s truer than ever).

 Dear Korean Guy Who Wants to Flog a Dead Horse: Erm, sometimes relationships don’t work out.
 Then you let them wither and die, and you never, ever, try to revive it.
 You get on with your separate lives, capiche?
 It’s weird for you to text me six months later and say “Hey, I’m sorry it took me this long to reply you – I went to Japan”.
-Did you die in Japan and get revived by Shinto rituals?
+Did you die in Japan and get revived through Shinto rituals?
 Did you go to an uninhabited island in Okinawa where there’s no e-mail, no Facebook or telephone connection?
 Not cool, man.
 Also, I FUCKING WENT TO WATCH TWILIGHT THE MOVIE WITH YOU ON OUR FIRST DATE BECAUSE YOU SAID YOU LOVED IT.
 AND AFTER THE MOVIE I PRETENDED TO HAVE HAD FUN BECAUSE YOU WERE GLITTERING WITH JOY.
 That was the singular most humiliating thing I’ve ever had to do to get a date.

 To All the Lonely People Who Like to Rant and Obsess, Even If It’s Clear I’m Not Interested: You people need to start a blog.
 So people don’t start secretly wishing you catch an illness that will temporarily (or even permanently) damage your throat.